 School accident claims can be made following a wide variety of incidents that result in an illness, injury or loss for your child or family.
 The key point to remember is that the school must have been at fault for the accident.
 Some of the most common reasons for people to request the help of a solicitor in relation to school accident cases include:

-- A trip or fall on school grounds
+- A slip, trip or fall on school grounds

 - Playground accidents such as falling from climbing frames